 Pascoe Vale Primary School in Melbourne by Kosloff Architecture

 While the charms of the old red-brick building have long established it as a landmark in the streets of Pascoe Vale, the school has also developed strong connections with the community.
 After all, it’s been a place of state education for local families for nearly a century.
 “The school community was very keen for the new extension to not detract from the existing heritage building, and for it to provide a high-quality addition to the existing street frontage,” the architects say.
 Extensive analysis of the existing heritage building was therefore undertaken and used to develop the formal expression of the extension. “[The development] acknowledges the importance in fostering relationships between parents of the school as well as the broader community,” the architects add.

-“Our extension, which houses staff and administration, continues the existing building’s masonry language and fine brick articulation,” the Kosloff team says of their architectural response.
+“Our extension, which houses staff and administration, continues the existing building’s masonry language and fine brick articulation,” the Kosloff team say of their architectural response.
 They add that the school now also enables the exhibition of student work and ensures ongoing access to staff areas and the school grounds at-large.
-The staff quarters facilitate collaboration and connection, and support professional development, while the creation of 21st-century learning spaces throughout the existing building ensures the school’s students are well-equipped to tackle the future.
+The staff quarters facilitate collaboration and connection, and support professional development, while the creation of 21st-century learning spaces within the existing building ensures the school’s students are well-equipped for a bright future.

 While the charms of the old red-brick building have established it as a landmark in the streets of Pascoe Vale, the school has also developed strong connections with the community.